jamesaoverton/obi-experiment/glucose.md

       type: blood specimen
       located in: test tube 1

-The subject mouse and the blood specimen each have a specimen role that is realized in the collection process.
+The blood specimen has a specimen role that is realized in the subsequent assay.

     specimen role 1
       type: specimen role
       inheres in: blood specimen 1
-      realized in: collection process 1
+      realized in: analyte assay 1

 The assay process takes the blood specimen as input and creates a measurement datum as output.